British Canoeing Awards Course

 This course runs for two days from Saturday 27th to Sunday 28th April, 2019.

-Standard price for EC CLUB Members - £264
+Standard price for Explorers Connect members - £264

 If you'd like to know more about this weekend or have a particular question about this or any of our adventures, please email firstname.lastname@example.org or call the office on 0117 405 7497 during normal office hours and we'll do our best to help you.